 Turning this problem into an opportunity, they launched a line of experimental single malt whiskeys, which developed a cult following.

 It was then that they had a huge breakthrough, discovering that using photocatalytic light they could break down the wood polymers into precursors to flavour molecules.
 They then used a reactor to bind those molecules with alcohol to form the medium-to-long carbon-chain esters that make the signature flavours of classic alcohols that are chemically identical to traditional barrel-aged whiskeys and rums.

-Watch Bryan Davis at the TEDx Bermuda where he explains more about his entrepreneurial journey.
+Above: Watch Bryan Davis at the TEDx Bermuda where he explains more about his entrepreneurial journey.